stashed/elasticsearch/docs/elasticsearch.md

 Here,

 - `metadata.labels` specifies a `kubedb.com/kind: Elasticsearch` label that is used by KubeDB to watch this `RestoreSession`.
-- `spec.task.name` specifies the name of the `Task` crd that specifies the Functions and their execution order to restore a Elasticsearch database.
+- `spec.task.name` specifies the name of the `Task` crd that specifies the Functions and their execution order to restore an Elasticsearch database.
 - `spec.repository.name` specifies the `Repository` crd that holds the backend information where our backed up data has been stored.
 - `spec.target.ref` refers to the AppBinding crd for the `restored-elasticsearch` database.
 - `spec.interimVolumeTemplate` specifies a PVC template to store the restored data temporarily before inserting into the targeted Elasticsearch database.